Skip to main content

 Digital tools for smoking cessation have a growing and increasingly rigorous evidence base.

-App-based mindfulness training also measurably reduces the brain's reactivity to smoking cues on fMRI and improves short-term abstinence rates.
+App-based mindfulness training also reduces the brain's reactivity to smoking cues on fMRI and improves short-term abstinence.
+The size of the brain change predicted real reductions in cigarettes per day.
 Consistent app use was changing the underlying response to triggers, not just covering it over.

 The Mechanics That Actually Matter